kennyqng/Pantry-Chef/README.md

 ## User Story
-As a user, I want to look up recipes to cook with ingredients that are immediately available to me at home so that I can limit going to the groceries store and risk being exposed to Coronavirus.
+As a user, I want to look up recipes for ingredients that are immediately available to me at home so that I can limit going to the groceries store and risk being exposed to Coronavirus.

 <br/>